 Use Calendar view to get a clearer picture of the timing of activities and see how tasks are stacking up.

-Customizing the template is quick and easy, thanks to TeamGantt’s drag and drop simplicity.
+Customizing the video production schedule or video series project plan templates is quick and easy, thanks to TeamGantt’s drag and drop simplicity.
 And since everything’s online, your whole team can collaborate on activities in real time.

 Sign up for a free TeamGantt account today, and save time on project setup with this free video production schedule template!